 - Lack of momentum and urgency

-This challenge is especially affected by previously successful organizations, as the previous high performance both decreases awareness of digital opportunities and diminishes the motivation to pursue those.
-This results in complacency which is the most common organizational barrier of digital transformation.
+This challenge is especially affected by previously successful organisations, as the previous high performance both decreases awareness of digital opportunities and diminishes the motivation to pursue those.
+This results in complacency which is the most common organisational barrier of digital transformation.

 - Threatening of current power structures

-This challenge is often referred to as resistance to change due to internal politics and defending, for example, traditional technologies, systems, and organizational structure and value creation chains
+This challenge is often referred to as resistance to change due to internal politics and defending, for example, traditional technologies, systems, and organisational structure and value creation chains

 - Lack of innovation culture

-Perhaps the most common challenge is the lack of innovation culture within the organization.
-Organizational culture is critically important in leveraging digital transformation and that the relationship between organizational culture and digital technologies needs to be right in order to pursue digital opportunities.
+Perhaps the most common challenge is the lack of innovation culture within the organisation.
+Organisational culture is critically important in leveraging digital transformation and that the relationship between organisational culture and digital technologies needs to be right in order to pursue digital opportunities.

-The innovation culture issues include several challenges such as risk aversion, competing for organizational priorities and resistance to novel technologies and approaches need to be right in order to pursue digital opportunities.
-The innovation culture issues include several challenges such as risk aversion, competing for organizational priorities and resistance to novel technologies and approaches.
+The innovation culture issues include several challenges such as risk aversion, competing for organisational priorities and resistance to novel technologies and approaches need to be right in order to pursue digital opportunities.
+The innovation culture issues include several challenges such as risk aversion, competing for organisational priorities and resistance to novel technologies and approaches.